Text-to-image model: Datasets

+Quality evaluation

-Evaluating and comparing the quality of text-to-image models is a challenging problem, and involves assessing multiple desirable properties.
-As with any generative image model, it is desirable that the generated images be realistic (in the sense of appearing as if they could plausibly have come from the training set), and diverse in their style.
+Evaluating and comparing the quality of text-to-image models is a problem involving assessing multiple desirable properties.
 A desideratum specific to text-to-image models is that generated images semantically align with the text captions used to generate them.
 A number of schemes have been devised for assessing these qualities, some automated and others based on human judgement.

-A common algorithmic metric for assessing image quality and diversity is Inception score (IS), which is based on the distribution of labels predicted by a pretrained Inceptionv3 image classification model when applied to a sample of images generated by the text-to-image model.
+A common algorithmic metric for assessing image quality and diversity is the Inception Score (IS), which is based on the distribution of labels predicted by a pretrained Inceptionv3 image classification model when applied to a sample of images generated by the text-to-image model.
 The score is increased when the image classification model predicts a single label with high probability, a scheme intended to favour "distinct" generated images.
-Another popular metric is the related Fréchet inception distance, which compares the distribution of generated images and real training images, according to features extracted by one of the final layers of a pretrained image classification model.
+Another popular metric is the related Fréchet inception distance, which compares the distribution of generated images and real training images according to features extracted by one of the final layers of a pretrained image classification model.